mongodb/libbson/doc/parsing.rst

 Parsing
 -------

 BSON documents are lazily parsed as necessary.
-To begin parsing a BSON document, use one of the provided Libbson functions to create a new :symbol:`bson_t <bson_t>` from existing data such as :symbol:`bson_new_from_data() <bson_new_from_data>`.
+To begin parsing a BSON document, use one of the provided Libbson functions to create a new :symbol:`bson_t` from existing data such as :symbol:`bson_new_from_data()`.
 This will make a copy of the data so that additional mutations may occur to the BSON document.

 .. tip:

-  If you only want to parse a BSON document and have no need to mutate it, you may use :symbol:`bson_init_static() <bson_init_static>` to avoid making a copy of the data.
+  If you only want to parse a BSON document and have no need to mutate it, you may use :symbol:`bson_init_static()` to avoid making a copy of the data.

 .. code-block:: c